-An executory contract refers to an agreement wherein obligations relevant to both parties have not been performed in their entirety at the time of the commencement of the rehabilitation proceeding.
-This type of contract receives special treatment from the said proceeding; the receiver may choose to perform or terminate an executory contract.
+An executory contract refers to an agreement wherein obligations relevant to both parties have not been performed in their entirety at the time of the commencement of the rehabilitation proceedings.
+This type of contract receives special treatment from those proceedings; the receiver may choose to perform or terminate an executory contract.
 The receiver may exercise the termination right only until the closing of the meeting of interested parties that is convened for reviewing the proposed rehabilitation plan.

 The counterparty may issue a notice to the receiver urging for a decision on whether to terminate the contract.
 Should the receiver fail to provide confirmation within 30 days of the notice, the receiver will lose the termination right.
 The court may shorten or extend this 30-day period upon request from the receiver, the counterparty or by the court’s own motion.

-To protect the receiver’s right to choose, numerous scholars have argued that an ipso facto clause, which states that filing a petition for the commencement of a rehabilitation proceeding is an event of termination of the contract, should be deemed invalid.
-The Korean court’s position on this matter has not been very clear, although there have been cases wherein it was ruled that the clause was valid in relation to contracts that require mutual trust.
+To protect the receiver’s right to choose, numerous scholars have argued that an ipso facto clause, which states that filing a petition for the commencement of rehabilitation proceedings is an event of termination of the contract, should be deemed invalid.
+The Korean court’s position on this matter has not been very clear, although there have been cases where the court has held that the clause was valid in relation to contracts that require mutual trust.

 Investigation and confirmation of claims

-When a rehabilitation proceeding is commenced, the receiver prepares a list of creditors (and their claims).
-Separately, each creditor may file his or her respective proofs of claims with the court within the reporting period designated by the court.
+When rehabilitation proceedings are commenced, the receiver prepares a list of creditors (and their claims).
+Separately, each creditor may file his or her respective proofs of claim with the court within the reporting period designated by the court.
 Even if the reporting period had lapsed, however, there are exceptions whereby the proofs of claim can be filed afterwards.
-In any event, the latest point in time when a proofs of claim can be filed is before the interested parties’ meeting for reviewing the proposed rehabilitation plan.
+In any event, the latest that a proof of claim can be filed is before the interested parties’ meeting for reviewing the proposed rehabilitation plan.
 If any (secured) rehabilitation claims are not included in the list of creditors and reported by the creditor, the rehabilitation claims are discharged upon approval of the rehabilitation plan.

-Once a rehabilitation proceeding commences, creditors may offset claims (receivables) with debts (payables) if their claims are due before expiry of the claim reporting period.
-The exercise of the set-off right must take place towards the receiver (and not the debtor) within the aforesaid term.
+Once rehabilitation proceedings commence, creditors may offset claims (receivables) with debts (payables) if their claims are due before expiry of the claim reporting period.
+The exercise of the set-off right must take place towards the receiver (and not the debtor) within the aforementioned term.

-The creditors may not offset receivables or payables acquired after a certain point in time.
-(Depending on the type of claims or obligations, this may be the time of the petition requesting the commencement of a rehabilitation proceeding or the commencement of the said proceeding.)
+The creditors may not offset receivables or payables acquired after a certain time.
+Depending on the type of claims or obligations, this may be the time of the petition requesting the commencement of rehabilitation proceedings or the commencement of those proceedings.

 Restructuring through a rehabilitation plan

-A rehabilitation plan typically includes the basics of the debtor’s rehabilitation, such as adjustment of claims, repayment methods, adjustment of shareholder rights, matters regarding mergers and acquisitions, and revisions to the articles of incorporation of a debtor.
+A rehabilitation plan typically includes the basics of the debtor’s rehabilitation, such as adjustment of claims, repayment methods, adjustment of shareholder rights, matters regarding mergers and acquisitions (M&A), and revisions to the articles of incorporation of a debtor.